Hurdles to Progress in Long-form Question Answering

 \subsection{Main Experiments}

-\textbf{Dataset \& Evaluation}: We evaluate our model on the KILT validation \& test subsets of ELI5~\citep{petroni2020kilt}, since the original ELI5 dataset does not have human annotations to measure retriever performance (split sizes in \appendixref{appendix:dataset_stats}).
+\textbf{Dataset \& Evaluation details}: We evaluate our model on the KILT validation \& test subsets of ELI5~\citep{petroni2020kilt}, since the original ELI5 dataset does not have human annotations to measure retriever performance.
+We downloaded the ELI5 dataset~\citep{fan-etal-2019-eli5} from the KILT Github repository.\footnote{\url{github.com/facebookresearch/KILT}} This version of the dataset has 272,634 training examples, 1,507 validation examples and 600 test examples.
+The test set answers are hidden, and hosted on a public leaderboard in the EvalAI platform~\citep{EvalAI}.

 Answer quality is measured by the maximum overlap of generations with a set of gold answers in terms of unigram F1 score and ROUGE-L~\citep{lin-2004-rouge}.~\citet{petroni2020kilt} collected human annotations of Wikipedia articles which support ELI5 gold answers, which enables measuring retrieval quality by computing R-precision (if the top-1 retrieval matches the annotation) and Recall@5 using the top-5 retrievals.
 Finally, the KILT benchmark combines R-prec. and ROUGE-L to measure the overall performance of the system by ``KILT ROUGE-L''.
 This metric is similar to ROUGE-L, but assigns a score of 0 whenever the top-1 retrieval does not match the gold annotation.\\

 \textbf{Baselines}: We compare our model with the other entries on the ELI5 KILT leaderboard which are either generation-only, like T5-base~\citep{raffel2019exploring} and BART~\citep{lewis2019bart}, or variants of BART using retrieval such as RAG~\citep{lewis2020retrieval} and BART + DPR~\citep{petroni2020kilt}.
 These systems are based on massive pretrained language models, with similar number of parameters as our model (details in \appendixref{appendix:number_parameters}).\\